biofuture/Ublastx_stageone/README.md

 * The meta-data table should be separated by tabular for each of the items
 * The Name of each sample should be the fastq file names for your pair-end Illumina sequencing data, your fastq files will automatically be recognized by Name_1.fq and Name_2.fq, so you need to keep the name consistent with your fq file name. (if you files are end with .fastq or .fasta, you need to change them to end with .fq or .fa)

 **Please make sure the meta-data file is pure txt format, if you edit the file under windows, using nodepad++ and check the end of each line by cliking View-> Show Symbol -> Show All Characters.
-If the line is end up with CRLF, please remove the CR by replace \r to nothing**
+If the line is end up with CRLF, please remove the CR by replace \r to nothing in the replace dialogue frame**

 SampleID | Name | Category
 ---------|------|-----------